Skip to content

 By creating pages this way, you can manage metadata and control features across pages efficiently, making it easy to expand and maintain your site.

-Tips for Creating a New Page
+Tips for creating a new page

 To create a new page, first review the layout components (src/layouts/) and view components (src/components/views/) in the theme.
 Ensure you understand their usage, including required props, and preview the rendering in the browser to select the most appropriate layout and view.

-Import the BaseLayout component in every page and wrap it around your JSX.
+Make sure to import the BaseLayout component in every page and wrap it around your JSX.

 Updating Pages#